About the artist:

 works to obtain additional earnings: a museum curator, art critic, illustrator and even a jazz musician.

-Secunda’s one-man shows have been seen in numerous galleries and museums in Europe, North America and
+Secunda’s solo shows have been seen in numerous galleries and museums in Europe, North America and Asia.

 Museum in Washington, D.C.; the Museum of Modern Art in New York, the Norton Simon Museum, Pasadena,